 What is the Alabama Statute of Limitations for Car Accidents?

 Alabama has a two-year statute of limitations for personal injury claims.
-So, if you have been injured in an auto accident, you have two years to hire an attorney and file a lawsuit against the at-fault driver.
+So, if you have been injured in an auto accident, you have two years to hire a personal injury attorney in Birmingham and file a lawsuit against the at-fault driver.
 The failure to file a claim in court within the 2 year period effectively extinguishes the claim as if it never existed.
 However, there are a few twist and turns you need to be aware of.

 First, there is a tolling provision for children and incompetents.
 This basically lengthens the time to file a claim.
 So, if a person is in a bad car accident with a tractor-trailer and has a significant brain injury resulting in a coma, their claim can be filed within two years after they awake from the coma.
 For children, their claim is “tolled” until they reach the age of majority (in Alabama it is age 19).